martinlindenberg/serverless-plugin-alerting/README.md

  - array of alerting definition objects (previous version: single alerting definition object still works)
  - you can add multiple alerts as an array of alerting-objects
  - you can add multiple mertic filters as in array of metricfilter-objects
+ - you can add multiple subscription filters as in array of subscritionfilter-objects
  - use-case:
     - alert1: submit normal notifications immediately to instant messenger (Example: Threshold: Errors >= 1 for 1 minute)
     - alert2: submit notification to statuspage of your service to notify the customers about a problem (Example: Threshold: Duration >= 500 for 5 minutes)